 When you create a Google Account, you provide us with personal information that includes your name and a password.
 You can also choose to add a phone number or payment information to your account.
-Even if you aren't signed in to a Google Account, you might choose to provide us with information - like an email address to receive updates about our services.
+Even if you aren't signed in to a Google Account, you might choose to provide us with information - like an email address to communicate with Google or receive updates about our services.